-- [11] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work6. - [12] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
-In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [13] The Board discussed issues with regard to records of work in its decision C2-011707 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [14] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an ownerbuilder).
-Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [15] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
-The provisions in section 88(1) simply states "on completion of the restricted building work ...". - [16] In most situations issues with the provision of a record of work do not arise.
+- [17] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work6. - [18] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
+In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [19] The Board discussed issues with regard to records of work in its decision C2-011707 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [20] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an ownerbuilder).
+Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [21] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
+The provisions in section 88(1) simply states "on completion of the restricted building work ...". - [22] In most situations issues with the provision of a record of work do not arise.
 The work progresses and records of work are provided in a timely fashion.
-Completion occurred in or about February 2018.
-A record of work has not been provided.
-On this basis the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed. - [17] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
+In this instance completion occurred on 31 March 2017.
+A record of work was not provided until May 2018 and then only to the Territorial Authority.
+On this basis the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed. - [23] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
 If they can, on the balance of probabilities, prove to the Board that one exists then it is open to the Board to find that a disciplinary offence has not been committed.
-Each case will be decided by the Board on its own merits but the threshold for a good reason is high. - [18] The Board notes there is reference to a commercial dispute.
+Each case will be decided by the Board on its own merits but the threshold for a good reason is high. - [24] In this instance there was an ongoing payment dispute.
 The Board has repeatedly stated that a Record of Work is a statutory requirement, not a negotiable term of a contract.
 The requirement for it is not affected by the terms of a contract, nor by contractual disputes.
 Licensed building practitioners should now be aware of their obligations to provide them and their provision should be a matter of routine.